 In some cases, a small button will be placed on the outside of the scrotum and secured with a suture.
 This will hold the testicle down until healing occurs.
 The button will be removed by cutting the suture a few weeks after the procedure.

 In most cases, your child can go home on the same day as the surgery.

 Anesthesia prevents pain during surgery.
 Your child will be given medication to relieve pain or soreness during recovery.

 At the Care Center

-- Your child will be monitored while he recovers from the anesthesia.
+- Your child will be monitored while recovering from the anesthesia.

-- The nurse will give pain medicine as needed.
+- Your child will be given pain medications as needed.